 Have you wondered how to report an abandoned or derelict vessel that poses a navigation hazard or threat to the environment?
 Or would like to learn more about how the Derelict Vessel Program works?
 Perhaps someone you know needs information about how they can turn-in their vessel, or what options are available for disposal.
 Guest, Troy Wood, Derelict Vessel Removal Program Manager for DNR (Dept. of Natural Resources), is an expert on the topic and answers all of your questions.

 June 3, 2021 | 7:00 pm

 Boating and Boat Building in Finland

 Did you know that Sargo boats are 100% hand-made in Finland and are available for purchase or sea trial in Anacortes, Washington?
 Brian Krantz, an avid boater and boat dealer represents various makes and models, with a special appreciation for the tuff and well-built Sargo.
 In this episode, learn more about the boating experience in Finland and the unique Sargo boat building center and it’s seaside location.

 State Grants that benefit the Boating Community

-Join Waggoner and NMTA hosts on May 27th at 7 p.m.
-PDT to learn about the latest status of Lakebay Marina and other acquisitions, marina improvements, and boating projects that benefit from program grants offered through RCO (Recreation Conservation Office) of Washington State.
-Guests Allison Dellwo and Karl Jacobs, Grant Managers for RCO, will walk us through what types of projects qualify for grants, who can apply, and how projects are evaluated and scored.
+Learn about the latest status of Lakebay Marina and other acquisitions, marina improvements, and boating projects that benefit from program grants offered through RCO (Recreation Conservation Office) of Washington State.
+Guests Allison Dellwo and Karl Jacobs, Grant Managers for RCO, walk us through what types of projects qualify for grants, who can apply, and how projects are evaluated and scored.
 Learn about the many in-water and upland projects that have benefited the boating community over the years.

 May 20, 2021 | 7:00 pm